BenJetson/gnome-dash-fix/README.md

-# gnome-dash-fix
+# Sort GNOME Shell Apps!
-Makes the GNOME Shell Apps Dashboard sort the apps into their respective categories based on the [FreeDesktop standard](https://standards.freedesktop.org/menu-spec/latest/apa.html).
+This simple shell script makes the GNOME Shell Apps Dashboard sort the apps into their respective categories based on the [FreeDesktop standard](https://standards.freedesktop.org/menu-spec/latest/apa.html).

 ## How to use?